ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 3. The path will be copied to your clipboard!
 If you need to open the file, you can just type `open`, then paste the path in to your terminal!

 # Conclusion
 Hopefully after reading this, you will see how easy it is to make little tweaks in your workflow.
 As I mentioned before, the above script took me under 10 minutes to write.
-Now my cumbersome process of taking a screenshot is done write from my terminal in about a minute.
+Now my cumbersome process of taking a screenshot is done right from my terminal in about a minute.
 I chose to write a bash script, but the above can be accomplished with pretty much any language you choose.
 I have used `Ruby`, `Perl`, and `Python` in the past to write scripts too!

-Next time you find yourself wanting to complain about a task you are repeatedly preforming, I suggest taking a step back and thinking about if there is a way to automate it.
+Next time you find yourself wanting to complain about a task you are repeatedly performing, I suggest taking a step back and thinking about if there is a way to automate it.
 Even if it can't be fully automated, I find that there is usually some way to make it less painful with the use of scripts.
 I'm always surprised how a script that takes minutes to write can ultimately save me many hours.
 As engineers, we have tools at our disposal to make our lives easier, it's just a matter of identifying and implementing them.

 Happy scripting!